Target Center: Renovations

 In 2004, Target Center underwent a major renovation that saw the replacement of all 19,006 of its original seats plus the addition of nearly 1,500 new seats as well as the reconfiguration of the lower bowl to make the arena more "fan-friendly".
 In addition the arena's original scoreboard was replaced with a new 9 by 16 ft video screen and LED signage, LED signage on the upper deck fascia, a new lounge (Club Cambria) and improved access for fans with disabilities.

-Target Center was once one of three NBA arenas with parquet floors, including TD Garden in Boston, and Amway Arena (later Amway Center) in Orlando—the floor was replaced prior to the 2007-08 NBA season.
+Target Center was once one of three NBA arenas with parquet floors, including TD Garden in Boston, and Amway Arena in Orlando—the floor was replaced prior to the 2007–08 NBA season.

 Target Center is the first arena to have a green roof.
 It was unveiled on September 15, 2009.
 In February 2011, the Timberwolves and the city of Minneapolis introduced a $155 million proposal to remodel the Target Center.
 Plans included shifting the main entrance to the corner of 6th Street and First Avenue, two large glass atriums, another restaurant, and a complete remodel of the interior.
 The plan was approved in 2012 by the Minnesota Legislature, as part of the bill that authorized a new stadium for the Minnesota Vikings.

 On April 3, 2015, the Minneapolis City Council gave the final approval for renovation plans for Target Center.
 The total cost was $140 million, which upgraded the exterior, seats, technology and loading bays, among other areas.
 The city contributed $74 million.
 Glen Taylor, owner of the Timberwolves and Lynx, paid a total of $60 million; AEG contributed $5.9 million.
 As a result, the Timberwolves' lease will run until 2035.
 The renovated building reopened in October 2017.

 Naming rights

-On August 7, 1990, it was announced that Target had purchased the naming rights of the Timberwolves' arena and that it would be called Target Center.
+On August 7, 1990, it was announced that Minneapolis-based retail chain Target had purchased the naming rights of the Timberwolves' arena and that it would be called Target Center.
 Since then, the naming rights have been renewed every five years.
-Target extended its naming rights agreement through 2014 in September 2011.
-In 2012, a "Target Dog" neon sign was installed to face towards Target Field as a home run celebration sign.
+Target last renewed its naming rights in October 2015 for an undisclosed length of time.